SANJAY-KRISHNA-MV/Product-Analytics-Project/documentation.md

 ---

-### 1. Kaggle Dataset Link
+### I. Kaggle Dataset Link

 * **Dataset Name:** Speakers Sales Conversion Dataset
 * **URL:** [https://www.kaggle.com/datasets/sandeep1080/bassburst](https://www.kaggle.com/datasets/sandeep1080/bassburst)

 ---

-### 2. Brief Explanation: Why this Dataset?
+### II.
+Brief Explanation: Why this Dataset?
 How it Maps to Product Analytics Data Model

 The **"Speakers Sales Conversion Dataset"** dataset was chosen for its suitability in simulating a product analytics data model, despite not being a direct event stream.
 Its structure allowed for the realistic synthesis of user behavior within a simulated product environment.